-Price action trading is a method of trading that garners a great deal of respect.
-There are thousands of types of trading techniques, but among veteran traders, it's quite common to give a nod or a tip of the hat towards a fellow price action trader.
+Price action trading is a method that garners a great deal of respect.
+There may be thousands of types of trading techniques.
+However it's quite common for most veteran traders to give a tip of the hat towards a fellow price action trader.
 That being said, we can break down traders into one of three categories: Price action traders, indicator traders, and those who use both.

-If you're just starting, price action trading is one of the simplest forms of trading to learn.
+If you're just starting out then price action trading is one of the simplest forms of trading to learn.
 I encourage you to stick around to see how it can help you.
-Also, you're going to love our video below, created by our price action moderator RoseTrades!
+Also, you're going to love our video below, created by our price action moderator PriceAction_Rose!

 Typically, most traders and investors rely heavily on technical analysis or fundamental analysis to determine their entry and exit points.

 Price action trading simplifies this by making real-time trading decisions based on a stocks price movement on a chart.

 - The concept of price action trading is relatively simple.

 - If the price action is bullish, you look to place a long trade at a key level.

 - Likewise, if the price action is bearish you look to place a short trade at a key point.